[QODBC-Desktop] QODBC Setup Options - QODBC For QuickBooks Enterprise Users

 Include Raw Files if checked will display both filtered and raw data formats.
 QODBC formats data into SQL field types more easily used in programming languages for math and comparison operations.
 The Raw tables return the data as it is returned to QODBC without modification.

-Run 2.1 ODBC Compatibility is checked for certain applications that require ODBC 2.1 Compatibility to use QODBC.
+ODBC Compatibility "Default" is 2.1.
+ODBC compatibility is for certain applications that require ODBC 2.1 Compatibility to use QODBC.
 Anything that uses the Java ODBC library, like ColdFusion, requires this option turned on or recordsets will be returned with no row sets or only 1-row set.

 The Advanced tab in QODBC Setup v6 Build 186 and later has new defaults for Use Iterators and Iterator or Chunk Size fields.
 This allows you to turn off iterators.
 This may be needed on systems like MS-SQL Server and Web Servers that use multiple threads.
 Using Iterators is faster but is only available to USA QuickBooks 2006 and USA QuickBooks 2007 users.
 Iterator or Chunk Size determines the size of the row sets that are retrieved from QuickBooks.
 Set this value high if you are exporting records from QuickBooks.
 The maximum Iterator or Chunk size that can be set is 100000 (higher than that and it resets itself back to the default of 500).